-As Boston College football handily went up 14–0 over Virginia with 13:08 left in the second quarter on Saturday afternoon, it appeared as though the Eagles would coast to a 5–1 overall record and a 2–0 ACC record — feats that Chestnut Hill, Mass. hasn’t seen since 2007 and 2008, respectively.
+As Boston College football handily went up 14–0 over Virginia with 13:08 left in the second quarter on Saturday afternoon, it appeared as though the Eagles would coast to a 5–1 overall record and a 2–0 ACC record—feats not seen in Chestnut Hill since 2007 and 2008, respectively.

 Nearly three full quarters and 24 unanswered points later, the prospect of BC reaching those marks was long gone.

-Despite entering halftime with a 14–6 advantage and a guarantee of receiving the ball to open the third quarter, the Eagles’ (4–2, 1–1 Atlantic Coast) offense proceeded to collapse, while Virginia (4–1, 2–0) chipped away at BC’s lead and eventually took it, ultimately downing the Eagles 24–14.
+Despite entering halftime with a 14–6 advantage and a guarantee of receiving the ball to open the third quarter, the Eagles’ offense proceeded to collapse, while Virginia (4–1, 2–0 Atlantic Coast) chipped away at BC’s lead and eventually took it, ultimately downing the Eagles (4–2, 1–1) 24–14.

-BC had no issues to start the first quarter, forcing a textbook three-and-out on defense before getting to work on its opening drive.
+BC had no issues to start the first quarter, forcing a quick Virginia punt before getting to work on its opening drive.

-With Castellanos back under center BC cut through Virginia’s defense like butter.
-Highlighted by a 34-yard pass from Castellanos to Kamari Morales and capped off by a nine-yard touchdown pass to Jaedn Skeete, the Eagles had no troubles driving 78 yards down the field to take an early advantage with 7:38 left in the first quarter.
+With Thomas Castellanos back under center, BC cut through Virginia’s defense like butter.
+Highlighted by a 34-yard pass from Castellanos to Kamari Morales and capped off by a nine-yard touchdown pass to Jaedn Skeete, the Eagles had no trouble driving 78 yards down the field to take an early advantage with 7:38 left in the first quarter.

-That would be the last time the Eagles scored.
+That was the last time the Eagles scored.

 BC elected to defer the kickoff after winning the coin toss prior to the game, and as the clock wound down on the first half, BC looked to take full advantage.